uripont/uripont/README.md

-I am Oriol, a creative at heart, on a mission to solve problems through value generators at scale, enabling and delivering positive asymmetric impact for all.
+*I am Oriol, a creative at heart, on a mission to solve problems through value generators at scale, enabling and delivering positive asymmetric impact for all.*

-I grew up making games, which explains why I study both Math Engineering and Computer Science at UPF.
-Now I build software, starting with an awarded EdTech app: Mety AI.
+I grew up making games, which helps explain why I study both Math Engineering and Computer Science at UPF.
+I've been breadth-exploring software engineering, agentic AI, product management and tech startups for the last few years.

 <table>
     <tr>